Basic First Aid for Dogs

 Things to remember

 Along with remaining calm throughout the process, you should contact your vet as soon as possible.
-When explaining their illness, they may advise you to perform a different form of first aid that is more suitable to your pet’s condition.
+When explaining their illness, they may advise you to perform a different form of first aid that is more suitable for your pet’s condition.

 Avoid giving your dog any form of medicine until you’ve spoken to your vet.
 This is because some medicines can have an adverse effect on an injury and could cause the illness to become worse.